 - The removal of rule based exemptions from the labour market requirements for those in certain situations (such as carer’s of young children during the summer holidays where no child care arrangements can be made).
 These exemptions are replaced with reductions in labour market requirements only in cases where a work coach thinks these are ‘reasonable’.

-This half-day seminar will provide an opportunity for claimant advisers to:
+This half-day seminar explored the opportunity for claimant advisers to:

 - Consider the conditionality regime in outline and understand the key differences from the old JSA/ESA/IS regimes.

 - Focus on the particular way the rules will work for parents with young children, carer’s and those with health problems: particularly looking at the potential problems that come from delegating to individual decision makers the power to decide what is reasonable for a claimant rather than having fixed rules.